view more faculty

 Biography

 Grace Kyungwon Hong is Professor of Asian American Studies at UCLA; she also holds a joint appointment in Gender Studies.
-She is also currently the Director of the Center for the Study of Women.
-Her research focuses on women of color feminism as an epistemological critique of, and alternative to, Western liberal humanism and racial capitalism, particularly as they manifest as contemporary neoliberalism.
+Her research focuses on women of color feminism as an epistemological critique of, and alternative to, Western liberal humanism and racial capitalism.
+She is also a co-PI on the UC Sentencing Project, an abolitionist feminist collaboration with grassroots organizations, led by incarcerated and formerly incarcerated researchers.

 She is the author of Death Beyond Disavowal: The Impossible Politics of Difference (University of Minnesota Press, 2015) which won the Association for Asian American Studies Cultural Studies book prize, and The Ruptures of American Capital: Women of Color Feminism and the Cultures of Immigrant Labor (University of Minnesota Press, 2006).
 She is the co-editor (with Roderick Ferguson) of Strange Affinities: The Gender and Sexual Politics of Comparative Racialization (Duke University Press, 2011).
 She is the co-editor (also with Roderick Ferguson) of the Difference Incorporated book series at the University of Minnesota Press.